SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 ![/images/js_app_deploy/pictos.png](/images/js_app_deploy/pictos.png)

-I inline fonts as data uris for supporting browsers.
+I inline fonts as data URIs for supporting browsers.
 Then I fallback to referencing separate files (at the cost of a request), and then I fallback to images (as separate requests).
 This means I end up with different builds of my CSS files.
 Each CSS build only includes one of the techniques, so no one user is penalized by the way another browser might need fonts.
 The [Filament Group](http://filamentgroup.com/) has a tool for this called
 [Grunticon](https://github.com/filamentgroup/grunticon).
 I'd highly recommend this technique.
-For every modern browser, you have a single request for all styles and icons, with no additional weight from old IEs that don't support data-uris.
+For every modern browser, you have a single request for all styles and icons, with no additional weight from old IEs that don't support data-URIs.

 #### CSS Files